Why I Quit Being a Baha’i

 The Baha’i faith is full of unresolved contradictions that shake the foundations of the religion.

-Mystical things like mandatory prayer, walking slowly around the Shrines in a circle, and fasting are nonsensical, as I mentioned above.
-This is despite the fact that Baha’is claim to not have rituals.
+Mystical things like mandatory prayer, walking slowly around the Shrines in a circle, and fasting are difficult to reconcile with the Baha’is claim to not have rituals.

 The idea that all religions are equal (but one is more equal than the others) is self-contradictory.

 Baha’is profess that science and religion go hand in hand.
 But they obviously don’t.
 I mean, you can’t prove that there’s a “god”; nor can you disprove it.
 There’s no reason, therefore, to assume that there is one.
-(One can assume that there is something, but that is pretty far from assuming it’s the way someone describes it in various books.)
+(One can posit that there is something, but that is pretty far from assuming it’s the way someone describes “God” in various books.)

-Baha’is claim to champion the equality of men and women, and yet prevent women from being elected to the highest governing body, with lousy excuses.
+Baha’is claim to champion the equality of men and women, and yet prevent women from being elected to the highest governing body, the Universal House of Justice, with an excuse that many find unsatisfactory (you can read it here).

 The Baha’i literature set up a system of governance that died a century ago when a central pillar of it, the arm that could “interpret” old religious works or repeal such laws, died.